rancher-sandbox/docs.rancherdesktop.io/docs/references/rdctl-command-reference.md

   rdctl [command]

 Available Commands:
-  api           Run API endpoints directly completion    Generate the autocompletion script for the specified shell factory-reset Clear all the Rancher Desktop state and shut it down. help          Help about any command list-settings Lists the current settings. set           Update selected fields in the Rancher Desktop UI and restart the backend. shell         Run an interactive shell or a command in a Rancher Desktop-managed VM shutdown      Shuts down the running Rancher Desktop application start         Start up Rancher Desktop, or update its settings. version       Shows the CLI version.
+  api            Run API endpoints directly completion     Generate the autocompletion script for the specified shell create-profile Generate a deployment profile in either macOS plist or Windows registry format extension      Manage extensions factory-reset  Clear all the Rancher Desktop state and shut it down. help           Help about any command list-settings  Lists the current settings. set            Update selected fields in the Rancher Desktop UI and restart the backend. shell          Run an interactive shell or a command in a Rancher Desktop-managed VM shutdown       Shuts down the running Rancher Desktop application snapshot       Manage Rancher Desktop snapshots start          Start up Rancher Desktop, or update its settings. version        Shows the CLI version.

 Flags:
-      --config-path string   config file (default /Users/jan/Library/Application Support/rancher-desktop/rd-engine.json) -h, --help                 help for rdctl
+      --config-path string   config file (default /Users/ssingh/Library/Application Support/rancher-desktop/rd-engine.json) -h, --help                 help for rdctl
-      --host string          default is localhost; most useful for WSL --password string      overrides the password setting in the config file --port string          overrides the port setting in the config file --user string          overrides the user setting in the config file
+      --host string          default is 127.0.0.1; most useful for WSL --password string      overrides the password setting in the config file --port string          overrides the port setting in the config file --user string          overrides the user setting in the config file